mate-academy/hibernate-configuration-hw/README.md

 - add the `checkstyle maven plugin`.
 You can use the configuration from your previous projects.
 - add required hibernate dependencies
 - create `hibernate.cfg.xml` file
+- create `Movie` model class
-- complete implementation of `mate/academy/model/Movie.java` class
+- create `MovieDao` interface and `MovieDaoImpl` class
-- complete implementation of `mate/academy/dao/impl/MovieDaoImpl.java` class
+- create `MovieService` interface and `MovieServiceImpl` class
 - create your custom unchecked DataProcessingException and throw it in the catch block on dao layer
-- complete implementation of `mate/academy/service/impl/MovieServiceImpl.java` class
-- make `mate/academy/Main.java` work (you should be able to run `main()` method without any errors)
+- in the `mate/academy/Main.main()` method create instance of MovieService using injector and all methods from MovieService
 - use annotations and the annotation injector located in the `lib` folder

 #### [Try to avoid these common mistakes, while solving task](https://mate-academy.github.io/jv-program-common-mistakes/hibernate/configuration/configuration_checklist)